 Whether you’re painting your living room, bedrooms, or even just the front door of your home, a bright coat of paint can make old surfaces look brand-new—and add some instant charm to your home.

-Hoping to use your home’s equity to achieve other financial goals?
-Download The Smart Homeowner’s Guide to Refinancing today.
+Discover more financial strategies for leveraging your home’s value—download The Smart Homeowner’s Guide to Refinancing today.